 Snippets fosters primarily small breed dogs.
 All dogs

 are spayed/neutered, vaccinated, wormed and heartworm tested.
 If a dog in our foster program tests heartworm positive, he/she

-Adoption Fees range from $75 to $250.
+Adoption Fees range from $150 to $250.
 This fee is based on the cost

 of the medical expenses incurred to make foster pets healthy and ready for adoption with the remainder used to support the

 ongoing rescue and care of other fosters.
 An example of the minimum amount we spend on a foster dog or puppy is shown below.

-Many of our fosters incur additional expenses as a result of being stays or discards due to extreme health issues that require vet care.
+Many of our fosters incur additional expenses as a result of being stays or discards due to extreme health issues that

-program.
-Foster homes and SNIP-Pets volunteers supply their own dog food, flea & heartworm preventative and any additional
+low-cost spay/neuter and vaccination program.
+Foster homes and SNIP-Pets volunteers supply their own dog food, flea &

-Neuter / Spay 35.00 – 60.00
+Neuter / Spay 60.00 – 80.00

-Heartworm Test 20.00
+Heartworm Test 25.00